AI-on-Chip-at-NCKU-EE/lab0-tutorial/python/README.md

 #### 1. Complete the Implementation

-Fill in the missing parts of the following class methods:
+Fill in the missing parts of the following class methods in `lab0/python/smart_device/main.py`:

 - `device_name` (getter and setter) in the `SmartDevice` class.
 - callback property in the `SmartDevice` class.